Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 Why this matters

-An autonomous research agent that hallucinates is worse than no agent at all.
-It produces outputs that look authoritative, include plausible-sounding citations, and are partially or entirely wrong.
-The researcher who receives the output has no efficient way to verify it — that's why they delegated to an agent in the first place.
+An autonomous research agent that hallucinates can be worse than no agent at all.
+It produces outputs that look authoritative, include plausible citations, and may be partly or entirely wrong.
+The researcher receiving the output has no efficient way to verify it.
+That is often why the work was delegated to an agent in the first place.

 I've built research agents that failed quietly in exactly this way.
-The planner generated good sub-questions.
+The planner generated useful sub-questions.
 The executor retrieved real documents.
-Then the synthesis step — under context pressure, trying to produce a coherent report from partial results — would fill gaps with plausible-sounding claims that had no source.
-The claim wasn't in any retrieved document.
-It was in the model's training data, laundered through the appearance of research.
+Then the synthesis step tried to turn partial results into a coherent report under context pressure.
+It filled gaps with claims that had no source.

 The failure is architectural, not prompt-engineering.
-A planner-executor pair with no verification step is structurally incapable of distinguishing "we found this in a source" from "the model is confident about this".
-Adding a critic with independent source access is the structural fix.
+A planner-executor pair with no verification step cannot reliably distinguish "found in a source" from "the model is confident about this".
+Adding a critic with independent source access is a structural fix.
 Here's why, and what it looks like in practice.

 1. The planner-executor pattern and its limits

-The planner-executor pair is the standard blueprint for autonomous research: a planner decomposes a high-level topic into sub-questions, an executor retrieves and summarizes answers to each sub-question, and the planner synthesizes the executor's outputs into a final report.
+The planner-executor pair is the standard blueprint for autonomous research.
+A planner decomposes a high-level topic into sub-questions.
+An executor retrieves and summarizes answers to each sub-question.
+The planner then synthesizes the executor's outputs into a final report.

-This works well when the corpus is well-defined, the sub-questions are independently answerable, and the retrieved documents are dense with relevant information.
-It breaks when the corpus is sparse, the sub-questions are ambiguous, or the synthesis step is trying to reconcile partial and contradictory sources.
+This works when the corpus is well-defined, the sub-questions are independently answerable, and the retrieved documents contain enough relevant information.
+It breaks when the corpus is sparse, the sub-questions are ambiguous, or the synthesis step has to reconcile partial and contradictory sources.

-A critic loop doesn't fix root causes (sparse corpora, ambiguous questions) but it surfaces the failure: it flags claims that can't be mapped to retrieved sources, distinguishes "found in documents" from "inferred from training", and gives the planner enough signal to re-query or explicitly mark uncertainty.
+I do not expect a critic loop to fix sparse corpora or ambiguous questions.
+Its job is narrower: surface the failure.
+It flags claims that cannot be mapped to retrieved sources and gives the planner enough signal to re-query or explicitly mark uncertainty.

 2. What a critic agent actually does

 The critic is not a second synthesizer.
-It's a verification agent with two specific capabilities: access to the same source documents the executor retrieved, and a strict grounding constraint.
+I use it as a verification agent with two specific capabilities: access to the same source documents the executor retrieved, and a strict grounding constraint.

-The critic's task: given the executor's summary and the source documents, mark every claim as grounded (found verbatim or paraphrased in a source), inferred (logically follows from sources but not stated directly), or unsupported (not found in any retrieved source).
+The task is intentionally narrow.
+Given the executor's summary and the source documents, the critic marks every claim as grounded (found verbatim or paraphrased in a source), inferred (logically follows from sources but is not stated directly), or unsupported (not found in any retrieved source).

 from pydantic import BaseModel